 Check with your local hobby shop first, then ads in locally available model magazines.
 While most hobby shops can order from Walthers, Bachmann or other distributors, modelling cane, shire, plantation and industrial railways (of any country, and in any gauge or scale) is a niche interest and you'll probably need to source at least some of your requirements from specialty manufacturers and suppliers.

-Some modellers have had success sourcing materials from eBay and similar sources.
-However it makes sense to purchase from model railway vendors (preferably local) who are both reliable and support the hobby to the best of their ability.
+Some modellers have had success sourcing materials from eBay and other online sources, especially for items that are no longer in production.
+However for most modelling resources it makes sense to purchase from model railway vendors (preferably local) who are both reliable and support the hobby to the best of their ability.

 Disclaimer: Inclusion in this list does not necessarily imply endorsement of the linked site or of products, etc., featured on the site.
 CaneSIG is a private, non-commercial web site.
 Manufacturer and supplier information is provided as a service to the hobby and does not imply endorsement or promotion.
 Suppliers of other hobby materials suitable for modelling cane railways should contact the coordinator for inclusion.

-Information received from commercial sources is assumed to be correct at time of original posting, which is not necessarily the date the page was last updated.
+Information received from commercial sources was assumed to be correct at time of original posting (c2016), which is not the date the page was last updated.
 Please contact the Coordinator regarding any errors or changes.